awickert/TerraPIN/README.md

-09 SEPTEMBER 2013 (written by ADW)
+STARTED 09 SEPTEMBER 2013 (written by ADW)

-This is a placeholder for the Terrapin terrace model, to be developed by Bob Anderson's group at the University of Colorado.
+Terrapin (or TerraPIN) stands for "Terraces put into Numerics".
+It is a module that generates the expected terraces, both strath and fill, from prescribed river aggradation and degradation.

-Copyright (C) 2013 Andrew D. Wickert, Katy R. Barnhart, Eric Winchell, William Armstrong, Melissa A. Foster, Leif S. Anderson, and Robert S. Anderson
+Copyright (C) 2014 Andrew D. Wickert and Katy R. Barnhart

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by